 The Importance of Preventive Care

-Routine wellness exams are key to helping your pet keep up their long-term physical health and happiness.
+Routine pet checkups are key to helping your pet maintain their long-term physical health and happiness.

-When you bring in your cat or dog for a routine veterinary checkup, you are giving our vets an opportunity to prevent health issues from ever arising in the first place and to identify and treat them early, when they are at their most treatable.
+When you bring in your cat or dog for a routine veterinary checkup, you are giving our vets an opportunity to prevent serious health issues from developing by providing proactive treatment for any emerging conditions.

 What to Expect During Your Pet's Physical

 Our Richmond vets will give your cat or dogs a comprehensive physical checkup in order to get a good sense of their overall health.
 Routine wellness exams at our hospital involve the following elements:

 Your pet's general demeanor and physical condition can provide clues to their overall health.
 How they stand and walk, their level of alertness, and whether they are a healthy weight for their size are all important indicators of overall health.

 During your pet's checkup, we will examine your dog or cat's skin and coat for signs of problems, including excessive oiliness or dryness, lumps, bumps, dandruff, or abnormal hair loss or shedding.

 Your pet's eyes, ears, and nose will be examined for abnormalities or discharge.
 We will also check the mouth for symptoms of oral health problems such as plaque buildup or periodontal disease.